Deebot vs Roomba Face to Face comparison

 The S9 also brings on board a powerful motor that delivers a maximum of 2200Pa, making it among the most potent robot vacuums.

-For the record, these two models are the same, only that the i3 is an Amazon model while the i4 is exclusive to Costco.
+For the record, the Roomba i4 (4150 and 4550), which is also the entry-level model, is the same i3, only that the i3 is an Amazon model while the i4 is exclusive to Costco.

 When it comes to cleaning performance, the i3 and i4 are the same as the Roomba 800 series.
 That means they are ideal for cleaning bare floors, low pile carpets, and pet messes.
 You can check out our Roomba i3 vs.i7 vs.i8 comparison review to find out more.